 Attending Conferences and Seminars

-The Policy for Student Funding for Seminars and Conferences:
+A Revised Policy for Student Funding for Seminars and Conferences:

 Touro College of Osteopathic Medicine encourages medical students to participate in seminars, conferences, and educational programs to promote a better understanding of medical education and the field of osteopathic medicine.
 The cost incurred for these educational experiences is the responsibility of the participating students.